jchen208208/JC_Shell/ROADMAP.md

   misbehaves in the GUI or over SSH.
 - `CMAKE_C_STANDARD 23` currently emits `-std=gnu2x` on AppleClang 14, so it is
   not true C23.
 Fine for now; worth knowing before relying on a C23-only feature.
+- `find_in_path()` returns NULL for three different failures — does not exist, is not a regular file, is not executable — and the caller prints "command not found" for all three. `./run.sh` without `+x` should say "permission denied".
+  Needs a wider return contract, e.g. reporting through `errno`.
+- The line editor caps input at 1023 chars (`input[1024]`), with the history buffers sized to match.
+Real shells allocate dynamically; revisit only if the fixed cap actually gets in the way.
+- ASAN is worth keeping in the loop for line-editor work — it caught the `buf[len]` overflow that normal runs sailed straight past:
+  `gcc -std=gnu2x -fsanitize=address -g -o shell_asan src/main.c`